khaledh4/SmartTraffic/README.md

 The hardware and software seamlessly communicate to control the intersection:
 1. ESP32-CAM captures and streams intersection video.
 2. Network Gateway routes the stream to the Cloud Computing/Edge environment.
-3. The server runs AI inferences (YOLOv8) and the Control Algorithm.
+3. The server runs AI inferences (YOLOv8) and the applied Control Algorithm.
 4. Control commands are forwarded via the Gateway to an Arduino UNO R4 WiFi.
 5. The Arduino executes the light switches on the Traffic Light Module and returns status confirmations.